Tuesday, 2:00pm-4:00pm; Thursday, 8:15am-9:15am

 AB, Mathematics, Dartmouth College

-Dr. Worden’s two principal research interests are early modern Spanish literature and foreign language pedagogy.
-In the field of sixteenth- and seventeenth-century literature, he focuses on the works of Miguel de Cervantes and most especially on his most famous novel: Don Quixote.
-His work in pedagogy is designed to help foreign language teachers be more effective in the classroom and help students acquire Spanish more easily.
+My two principal research interests are early modern Spanish literature and foreign language pedagogy.
+In the field of sixteenth- and seventeenth-century literature, I focus on the works of Miguel de Cervantes and most especially on his most famous novel: Don Quixote.
+My work in pedagogy is designed to help world language teachers be more effective in the classroom and help students acquire Spanish more easily.

 “Helping Undergraduates Make Connections to Don Quixote.”
 Approaches to Teaching Cervantes’s ‘Don Quixote.’
 Eds.
 James A. Parr and Lisa Vollendorf.
 New York: Modern Language Association, 2015.
 218-24.